otrv4/otrv4/otrv4.md

 If the state is `ENCRYPTED`:

   * Encrypt the message, and send it as a Data Message.
-  * Store any plaintext message for possible retransmission.

 #### Receiving a Data Message